Khadir Ghaïlan

 Khadir Ghaïlan (Library of Congress, Ahmad al Khādir ibn 'Ali Ghaylān; generally known to English-speakers as Gayland or Guyland) was a powerful warlord in Morocco during the seventeenth century.
-He controlled large swathes of the region until his death in September 1672 at the hands of Moulay Ismail.
-During the 1660s was noted for his clashes with the Anglo-Irish garrison at Tangier.
+He controlled large swathes of the region until his death in September 1672 at the hands of Moulay Rashid.
+During the 1660s, he was noted for his clashes with the Anglo-Irish garrison at Tangier.
 Despite gaining a success over the garrison at the Battle of Tangier (1664) he was never able to seriously threaten the port.
 He agreed a number of truces with the Governors of Tangier.

 Depictions

 The play "The Heir of Morocco, with the Death of Gayland" written by Elkanah Settle in 1682 was a political attack on John Dryden, and is entirely fictional in respect of the characters used.